 Does music have to be memorized?

 Some of it.
 Pre-game music and short cheers to be played in the stands are expected to be memorized by the first home game.
 However, show music and stands music can be read off sheet music in the required flip folders.
 Drumline members typically memorize their music, as well.
-All of the Pre-Game music and the Short Cheers will be made available on DropBox once we have your information – that way you can show up to Band Camp with all your music memorized and show up the older members. ☺
+All of the Pre-Game music and the Short Cheers are available on our DropBox File Center, once we have your information – that way you can show up to Band Camp with all your music memorized and show up the older members. ☺

 Do I need to use my own instrument?

 No, you may rent an instrument from ISU.
 Instrument rentals are $60 per semester.

 How many shows do we learn?

 It all depends.
 Typically, if we have 6 home games in our season, we will try to learn three different shows (again, this will depend on how far apart or close together they are spaced in the schedule).
 This season we have 5 home games, and will strive to learn 2 different shows, plus maybe a half show incorporating some new music.
 Generally, each show is performed for two home games before it is “retired.”

 How long is the season?

 The football season typically runs from early September through mid-November.
 Our performance responsibilities depend on how many home games there will be in any given year, plus whether or not the Sycamore football team makes the playoffs (and whether we host a playoff game).
 Last year our season ended 21 November.
 This year, our season ends 11 November (unless we make the playoffs - a rare occurrence around here).